jrpereirajr/pregnancy-symp-tracker-fhir-app/README.md

 This application was developed for the InterSystems IRIS for Health Contest: FHIR for Women's Health.

+## Online demo

+You can try the app without any installation [here](https://iris-megazord.demo.community.intersystems.com/csp/preg-symp-tracker/index.csp).

+Checkout the [Trying the app](#trying-the-app) section for users and passwords.

 ## Team

 * [Henrique Dias](https://community.intersystems.com/user/henrique-dias-2)